top of page

 Reflection Questions

-2. What story does your my mind tell you when you're feeling those emotions?
+2. What story does your mind tell you when you're feeling those emotions?

 3. What core belief is underneath that story?